ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 If the CDO runs an organization that does something important, it means that important thing (normally providing some technology solution) is not part of the business, which breaks our definition.

-So a Digital Transformation is really about changing our mindset.
+So, a Digital Transformation is really about changing our mindset.
 It's about the belief that business technology is part of the business.
 We have already made movements towards this as an industry.
 Agile engineering, Product Ownership diciplin, microservices, Shadow IT initiatives.